Data Analytics

 • Vibe by Blue Purpose: A platform for tracking key operational metrics, including staffing and financial performance.

 • Homegrown Solutions: Some facilities build their own tools using data relays and spreadsheets.
-While this can work, it is highly time and resource-intensive and is difficult to scale.
+While this can work, it is highly resource-intensive and difficult to scale.

 Actionable Step: